DreamVenerable/dreamvenerable/README.md

   </a>
 </p>

-- 🔭 I’m currently working on **Ari**, a special AI-powered budget tracking app!
+- 🔭 I’m currently working on **Weft**, an AI-powered reading app that helps you learn languages!

 - 🌱 I’m currently deepening my understanding in **Ruby and Rails**